-The most common vaccine side effects are mild and include cold symptoms (e.g., nasal congestion, sore throat, and cough), headache, muscle aches, nausea, abdominal pain, diarrhea, and vomiting, occurring within 2 weeks after vaccination.
+The most common vaccine side effects of adenovirus vaccine are mild and include headache, muscle aches, nasal congestion, nausea, abdominal pain, diarrhea, and vomiting, occurring within 2 weeks after vaccination.
 Serious side effects are rare but can include blood in the urine or stool, stomach or intestinal inflammation, and pneumonia within 6 months after vaccination.
 Guillain-Barré syndrome and life-threatening allergic reactions have also been reported following adenovirus vaccination in a military population.

 Persons with underlying medical conditions or who have concerns about the vaccine should speak to their health care provider before vaccine administration.

 Adenovirus vaccine is given in 1 dose (2 tablets).
 The tablets should be swallowed whole (one after another or together) and not chewed or crushed.